WellthCare

 • Build an automatic pension from everyday health behaviors

-This can lower your out-of-pocket costs without the risk of leaving your employer’s group.
-In many cases, it’s a safer, higher-value alternative to buying your own insurance.
+This lowers your out-of-pocket costs without the risk of leaving the group plan.
+In many cases, it's a safer, higher-value alternative to buying your own insurance.

 When Does Opting Out Make Sense?